Keeling (disambiguation)

-The Keeling Curve is a graph that depicts the increase of atmospheric carbon dioxide over the twentieth century.
-It is named after Charles David Keeling who discovered the rise in carbon dioxide concentrations and plotted the graph.
+The Keeling Curve is a graph that shows the steady rise of atmospheric carbon dioxide throughout the twentieth century.
+It is named after Charles David Keeling, who identified the increase in carbon dioxide levels and plotted the graph.

+A Keeling Plot is a graphical representation of variations in δ^{13}C (carbon isotope ratios) (y-axis), plotted against the inverse of concentration (1/[]) (x-axis), used to identify sources and sinks of carbon within ecosystems.